ippontech/blog-usa/posts/cloudfront-origin-failover.md

 ## Administer the Prescription

 In its current state, the [Ippon Podcast](https://podcast.ipponway.com/) site relies on S3 buckets located in the `us-east-1` region.
 Proper failover cannot be implemented without redundant S3 buckets in another region like `us-west-2`.
-This can be implemented in any of the following ways (using the AWS CLI is recommended):
+This can be implemented in any of the following ways (using the AWS CLI for operations and an [infrequently accessed storage class](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html) for the new bucket is recommended):

 * Make an S3 bucket in `us-west-2` then copy the objects over from the original `us-east-1` bucket.
 Object consistency between the two buckets will require manual intervention.
 * Enable "Cross-Region Replication" on the `us-east-1` bucket and specifying the creation of a new S3 bucket.
 This will force the "Versioning" property to be enabled on both buckets and also requires the objects to be re-uploaded to the original `us-east-1` bucket so they automatically get copied over into the new `us-west-2` bucket.